matter-labs/zksync-web-era-docs/docs/api/js/utils.md

 - `sender`: sender address on L1 ?? as `Address` object.
 - `msg`: encoded message as `BytesLike` object.
-- `txNumberInBlock`: block number containing message on L2 ?? as number.
+- `txNumberInBlock`: index of the transaction in the block as number.

 ```ts
 export function getHashedL2ToL1Msg(sender: Address, msg: BytesLike, txNumberInBlock: number) {